 Every week we take a look at a new website and analyze the design.
 We’ll point out both the areas that are done well in addition to those that could use some work.
 Finally, we’ll finish by asking you to provide your own feedback.

-Today’s site is Moo, an awesome service for printing business cards, postcards, greeting cards and more.
-Let’s jump in and see what we think!October 26th, 2012 Posted in Critique
+Today’s site is Surfcamp Portugal, a site from Rapture Camps.
+Let’s jump in and see what we think!November 30th, 2012 Posted in Critique

 I love the challenge of building something with CSS that uses one item to trigger another.
 It can get pretty tricky to wrap your mind around all of the pieces involved and come up with a way to flow your HTML in a way that is easily controlled in your CSS.